+Carbon

-Conducted annually, across several climate metrics, to track historical performance and forward looking key performance indicators (KPIs).
+Conducted annually, across several climate metrics, to track historical performance and forward-looking key performance indicators (KPIs).

 Asset Management Parameters

-The AMP or Asset Management Parameters are the guidelines within which the Scheme's investment portfolio is managed on a day-to-day basis.
+The Asset Management Parameters (AMP) are the guidelines within which the Scheme's investment portfolio is managed on a day-to-day basis.
 The AMP is set by the Trustee Investment Committee (IC) and reviewed regularly to ensure it is consistent with the long-term funding goals and risk profile required to meet our long-term pension promises.
 The AMP sets out the primary investment objectives and constraints guiding implementation.
-Since 2020, when climate change was explicitly referenced in the Scheme's SIP, the net zero emissions objective has been included in the AMP in order to achieve this goal.

-Specific climate risk metrics have been integrated into the AMP and will be reported to the Trustee on an ongoing basis.
+Since 2020, when climate change was explicitly referenced in the Scheme's SIP, the net zero emissions objective has been included in the AMP Specific climate risk metrics have been integrated into the AMP and will be reported to the Trustee on an ongoing basis.
 From a risk perspective, the first line of defence investment team seeks to ensure that the Scheme's investment strategy and implementation are consistent with the AMP.
 The second line of defence risk team monitor portfolio compliance with the constraints set out in the AMP, challenging the first line of defence functions to ensure adherence to the AMP limits.
-The third line of defence, the internal audit function, seeks to ensure that the first and second lines have robust policies and processes to manage within the AMP limits, as well as seek assurance and evidence around the controls in place to appropriately manage the Scheme within the AMP.
+The third line of defence, the internal audit function, seeks to ensure that the first and second lines have robust policies and processes to manage within the AMP limits, as well as seeking assurance and evidence around the controls in place to appropriately manage the Scheme within the AMP.
+Scenario analysis For several years, BTPS has undertaken climate change scenario analysis to help determine the impact of different global warming scenarios on its assets.
+Beginning in 2015, the Scheme, together with several other institutional investors, partnered with Mercer on their study investigating the potential impact of climate change on investment returns and their resilience.
+As part of this work, the impact of different climate warming scenarios were evaluated, ranging from 2°C, 3°C and 4°C. This work had important implications in highlighting the magnitude of climate risk and was a contributing factor in BTPS setting its net zero ambition in 2020.
+Since then, we have further developed the Scheme's scenario analysis to capture the potential impact climate change may have on Scheme liabilities and the corporate sponsor covenant.